Sage-Bionetworks/schemas-test/README.md

 A few questions remain:

-- Is there anything in this approach that won't work with the way Synapse schemas are implemented?
-It seems to work so far, but I haven't attempted to validate actual annotations yet.
 - Compiling schemas locally: validation libraries like ajv let you check that JSON Schema is valid according to the JSON Schema spec, however this does not work for `testschema.json`.
 That's because referencing terms in a way that